Water in a Changing World

-An event organized by the University of Montpellier and its UNESCO Icireward International Center as part of the National Day of Ecological Transition for Sustainable Development in Higher Education and Research.
+An event organized by the University of Montpellier and its UNESCO International Centre Icireward as part of the National Day of Ecological Transition for Sustainable Development in Higher Education and Research.

-Recent news about water resources and extreme weather events in France and elsewhere around the world sharply highlights the crucial importance of water-related issues and their universality.
+Recent news about water resources and extreme weather events, both in France and around the world, starkly underscores the critical importance of water-related issues and their universal relevance.

-Water is present in all areas of human life and activity: industry, agriculture, energy, leisure, etc. It is part of our daily lives at all times.
+Water is present in every aspect of human life and activity: industry, agriculture, energy, recreation, and more—it is a constant presence in our daily lives.

-Climate change, which is leading to increasingly severe water stress in many parts of the world, population growth, and rapid and sometimes uncontrolled urbanization are causing profound upheaval and often undermining existing water resource management practices.
+Climate change, which is leading to increasingly severe water stress in many parts of the world, combined with population growth and rapid—and sometimes uncontrolled—urbanization, is causing profound upheavals and often undermining existing water resource management practices.

-Thus, in a world in transition that faces many challenges, both in terms of the quantity and quality of resources, the issue of water is clearly a subject whose importance will only grow in the coming years and decades, potentially generating additional tensions or conflicts on all scales across the planet.
+Thus, in a world in transition that faces numerous challenges—both in terms of the quantity and quality of this resource—the issue of water is clearly a topic whose importance will only grow in the years and decades to come, potentially generating further tensions or conflicts at all levels across the globe.

-As a result, it is now imperative to engage in a comprehensive and shared reflection on this issue.
-This must address all issues related to water resources, including their evolution, accessibility, quality, constraints on their use, major challenges (agriculture, contamination, sanitation, appropriate infrastructure, etc.), as well as existing avenues for improvement and innovation (reuse of wastewater, storage, etc.).
-Not to mention the issue of resource sharing and the need to regenerate multi-stakeholder dialogue in order to address it in the best possible way.
+As a result, engaging in a comprehensive and collaborative discussion on this topic is now an urgent necessity.
+This discussion must address all issues related to water resources—their evolution, accessibility, and quality; existing constraints on their use; major challenges to be overcome (agriculture, contamination, sanitation, appropriate infrastructure, etc.); as well as existing avenues for improvement and innovation (reuse of wastewater, storage, etc.), … Not to mention the issue of resource sharing and the need to revitalize multi-stakeholder dialogue to address it effectively.

-It is in order to meet this ambitious but essential objective that the Round Table "Water in a changing world" will seek to contribute to the need for a clear-eyed assessment that compels us collectively to define adaptations, changes, and innovations commensurate with the challenges we face.
+It is with the aim of meeting this ambitious yet essential goal that the roundtable discussion“Water in a World in Transition”will seek to contribute to the need for a clear-eyed assessment that compels us collectively to identify adaptations, changes, and innovations commensurate with the challenges we face.

 Opening remarks by Philippe Augé, President of the University of Montpellier